adesito/GigisPizzaHOL/serverless/fn_discount_cloud_events_resource_principals.md

 You must create several security policies in your tenant to use the Resource Principals.
 But you must create a Dinamyc Group first.

 ### Create a Dymanic Group
 First, you must to create a **Dynamic Group**.
 A Dynamic Group is a special group that contains OCI resources instead of regular users.
-More information about Dynamic Groups in the [Oracle Cloud SDK Documentation](https://docs.cloud.oracle.com/en-us/iaas/tools/oci-cli/2.14.0/oci_cli_docs/cmdref/iam/dynamic-group.html) and [OCI Documentation](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm)
+More information about Dynamic Groups in the [Oracle Cloud CLI Documentation](https://docs.oracle.com/en-us/iaas/tools/oci-cli/2.21.1/oci_cli_docs/cmdref/iam/dynamic-group.html) and [OCI Documentation](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm)

 Click on Main menu icon (hamburguer)->Identity->Dynamic Groups.